Nellu (1974 film)

-The tribal chief, imposes a ban on their marriage.
-Mara runs away with Mallan.
-The tribal community turns against them and the chief imposes a penalty for their breaking the traditions.
-Mallan leaves Thirunelli in order to earn money to pay the penalty.
-Mara stays in a storeroom at Savithri’s house.

-Savithri’s younger brother Unnikrishnan is drawn towards the charming Mara.
-On a rainy day he rapes Mara and leaves the village.
-Mallan is afflicted by malaria but reaches the village with the money.
-He dies of the disease.
-The tribal chief sentences Mara to be lapidated and driven away from the tribal colony.
-Raghavan Nair intervenes and promises to keep Mara away from the colony.
-He requests Savithri help Mara and she accepts the tribal woman as her daughter.
-The film ends with Raghavan Nair leaving Thirunelli.

 Cast

 Production

 P. Valsala wrote the novel after a rejuvenating experience in Wayanad.
 It was published in 1972 by Sahithya Pravarthaka Cooperative Society.
 It went on to become a best-seller and won the Kumkumam Award for Best Novel in 1973.
-Kariat approached Valsala for permission to adapt the novel, and when she agreed, he asked K. G. George, S. L. Puram Sadanandan and Valsala to write separate scripts based on the novel and in the end, took certain portions from all the three and made the film.
+Kariat approached Valsala for permission to adapt the novel, and when she agreed, he asked K. G. George, S. L. Puram Sadanandan and Valsala to write separate scripts based on the novel.

 Noted South Indian actress Sharada was originally chosen for the role of Mara.
 She turned down the offer when Kariat insisted that she dress like the tribal women of Wayanad.
 Later, Kariat fixed Jayabharathi, another leading actress of the time, for that role.
 Nellu marked the debut of actor Mohan Sharma who went on to act in about 100 films in Malayalam.
 Ramu Kariat was impressed by A View from the Fort, Balu Mahendra's diploma film at the FTII and cast him as the cinematographer of the film.

 The film's production occurred at various villages near Thirunelli in Wayanad.
 It was produced by N. P. Ali under the banner of Jammu Films International.